craic/arduino_power/README.md

 With each of these you add and customize two functions, *arduinoPowerSetup() and arduinoPowerMonitor()*, to the standard *setup() and loop()* functions in your code.

+These circuits have been tested on the Arduino Uno and the Adafruit Metro (an Arduino clone).

 ## Adafruit PowerBoost Shield

 The system uses a rechargeable LiPoly Battery and an [Adafruit PowerBoost Charger Shield](https://www.adafruit.com/products/2078),